Back

 It is even possible that if residents in the Amoy apartments had poured a few ounces of ever prime in their floor drains two or three times per year, the SARS outbreak would never have reached epidemic proportions.

 Klaus Reichardt is CEO and founder of Waterless Co.
 Inc., Vista, Calif.
 Reichardt founded the company in 1991 to establish a new market segment in the plumbing fixture industry with water efficiency in mind.
 The company’s main product, the waterless urinal, works entirely without water.
-He can be reached at klaus@waterless.com.
+He can be reached at .

 [1]Different studies have come out with different findings as to how long coronavirus is stagnant in the air.
 This is a range of those findings.